 They are particularly focused on antique or vintage furniture, as the chic name might imply, and the customer base is people who are interested in stylish furniture.

-You may be interested to know that this website is actually the product of a husband and wife, Gregg and Anna Brockway (and you might be further interested to know that Gregg is the cofounder of travel website, Hotwire!)
+You may be interested to know that this website is actually the product of a husband and wife, Gregg and Anna Brockway (and you might be further interested to know that Gregg is the co-founder of the travel website, Hotwire!)